 - Illegal possession or distribution of pornography.

-The policy applies to all students, regardless of sexual orientation and/or gender identity.
+The policy and related resources apply to all students inclusive of every sexual orientation and/or gender identity.
 A student charged with sexual misconduct can be held accountable under the University’s Code and could face possible criminal charges with law enforcement agencies.
 These above actions are separate and not dependent upon one another.

 Additionally, during the Sexual Misconduct Review Process, the person making the report will be referred to as the "reporting student” or “reporting party”, and the student responding to the report will be referred to as the "responding student” or “responding party”.

 The University encourages victims and bystanders to report incidents of sexual misconduct without fear of being accused of lower-level policy violations themselves, such as underage alcohol or drug intoxication.
 To encourage reporting, the University will review amnesty options for all reporters.

 SEXUAL MISCONDUCT INVESTIGATION AND ADJUDICATION